tuxtof/Workshop_setup_guide/prism_element/prism_element_setup.rst

 **Configure Prism Element for Workshop**
 *****************************************

-Start by loging in and accepting the EULA.
+Start by logging in and accepting the EULA.

 **Step 1 — Configure Storage Containers**